Rev. Thomas Berry Era (1880-1881)

 First students and early operation

-On November 8, 1880, Berry learned of a deaf boy, William H. Hanley, whom he sought out personally.
+On November 8, 1880, Berry learned of a deaf boy, William "Willie" H. Hanley, whom he sought out personally.
 On November 9, Hanley became the school’s first pupil, receiving his initial instruction in Berry’s home.

 Shortly thereafter, Berry rented the Thomas Lodging House, which served as both classroom space and living quarters for students and staff.